Health and beautyHealthy diet

 Monitoring Blood Sugar Levels In The Heat

-Diabetes in the Summer, High temperatures can cause blood sugar levels to fluctuate, making it essential to monitor them more frequently during the summer.
+Diabetes in The Summer, High temperatures can cause blood sugar levels to fluctuate, making it essential to monitor them more frequently during the summer.
 Heat can increase insulin absorption rates, leading to a higher risk of hypoglycemia (low blood sugar).
 Conversely, for some people, hot weather can cause blood sugar levels to rise, particularly if dehydration sets in.

 To manage these fluctuations, individuals should check their blood glucose levels more often than usual and adjust their insulin dosage as needed, in consultation with their healthcare provider.
 It is also important to recognize the symptoms of both high and low blood sugar, such as excessive thirst, frequent urination, fatigue, confusion, and dizziness, and take appropriate action promptly.